Physical, mental, emotional, and spiritual. These are the four pillars of strength.

 WHAT YOU ACTUALLY DO ———————————————————————————————-

-The what you are capable of line represents who, what, and where you desire to be in your life.
-Your health, your career, you relationships, etc… your optimal life.
+The what you are capable of the line represents who, what, and where you desire to be in your life.
+Your health, your career, your relationships, etc… your optimal life.

 The what you actually do line represents who, what, and where you are now.
-Your health, your career, your relationships, etc… your life right now.
+Your health, your career, your relationships.
+Your life right now.

-The key to keeping your gap from becoming the size of the grand canyon is to pursue living a life as your highest self.
-Your healthiest, your happiest, and by becoming aware of those things that keep you from what you are truly capable of – Limitless possibilities.
+The key to keeping your gap from becoming the size of the grand canyon is to pursue living life as your highest self.
+Your healthiest, your happiest, and by becoming aware of those things that keep you from what you are truly capable of.

 Most importantly be honest with yourself.
-Assess your situation, where you are and where you want to be.
-Ask yourself these to questions.
+Assess your situation, where you are, and where you want to be.
+Ask yourself these questions.